Verrazzano-Narrows Bridge: Late 1960s to 2000s

-Renovation
+2010s to present

-In 2014, the city began a $1.5 billion reconstruction project on the bridge.
+In 2011, the city began a $1.5 billion renovation of the bridge.
 At the time, it was expected to take up to 25 years.
-The first phase, which cost $235 million and lasted until 2017, included replacing the existing upper deck sections with new orthotropic deck sections, removing the divider on the upper deck, and adding a seventh lane on the upper deck, which was to be used as a high-occupancy vehicle (HOV) lane.
+The first phase, which cost $235 million and lasted until 2017, involved constructing a seventh lane on the upper deck, which was to be used as a high-occupancy vehicle (HOV) lane.
+The old median barrier was demolished, and the old deck was replaced with orthotropic decking.
+Related work also included the repainting the bridge's supports with corrosion-resistant paint.
 The ramps within the Belt Parkway interchange were also rearranged to allow for a ramp to be constructed for the new HOV lane on the upper deck.
 The parts for this deck were ordered from China because the parts that the MTA required were no longer manufactured in the United States.
 After the upper deck was replaced, parts of the lower deck are to be replaced, but this necessitates the closure of the lower deck during construction.
 Hence, the MTA opted to replace the upper deck first to add more capacity.
 The upper level's new HOV lane opened on June 22, 2017.

-Simultaneously, the MTA dismantled the Staten Island-bound toll booths to speed up westbound traffic.
+The MTA dismantled the Staten Island-bound toll booths in 2017 to speed up westbound traffic.
 This work was done in advance of the reconstruction of tracks around Penn Station, which severely limited rail service into that station and created more vehicular traffic at crossings to Manhattan.
 The MTA accelerated some components of the Verrazzano-Narrows Bridge's reconstruction during the COVID-19 pandemic in New York City in 2020, rebuilding the westbound approach ramp from the Gowanus Expressway and adding a fourth lane along that ramp.
+This also allowed for an extensive renovation of the towers' pedestals.
 Long-term plans also call for the installation of a bicycle and pedestrian path on the Verrazzano-Narrows Bridge.

+The March 2024 collapse of Baltimore's Key Bridge raised awareness and concern about other bridges nationwide, especially with ship traffic being diverted to other area ports.
+A few weeks after the Baltimore bridge collapse, a large container ship had propulsion problems near the Verrazzano in early April and was assisted by several tugboats.
+The National Transportation Safety Board recommended in early 2025 that the bridge undergo a structural vulnerability assessment as a result of the Key Bridge collapse.
+That June, the MTA's capital committee indicated that the agency planned to replace the main cables for $249 million, and it awarded a contract for the cable replacement to the company Skanska Koch.